elephantrobotics/pymycobot/README.md

 **Notes:**

-> If you want to use Gripper and IO, you should update your Atom to 2.5<br>
 > Now only the version is `Atom2.4` or later is supported.
 If you use an earlier version, please install `pymycobot 1.0.7`.

 ```bash